jknapp25/exogenesis/story.md

 The alien was still motionless.

 Instead of fear, he recognized the opportunity.
-Now his machine was free to move around, but he the atmosphere was still very tumultuous.
+Now his machine was free to move around, but the atmosphere was still very tumultuous.
 He rested his head back down, with atleast now a plan.

 # Part 7